PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-06-20 06:59:07
+Last updated: 2024-06-20 06:59:41
-Random Quote: Whenever I feel good I think it will last forever.
-But it's not like that. - Rue Bennett
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams